puppetlabs/puppet-docs/source/puppet/4.2/reference/upgrade_major_server.markdown

 ### Install the Latest Puppet Server

-[//]: # (Revise)
+Starting with Puppet 4, our software releases are grouped into **Puppet Collections**.

+To upgrade Puppet Server, you'll need to add the Puppet Collection repository to the nodes' package managers.
+Follow the [Puppet Server installation instructions](./install_linux.html#install-a-release-package-to-enable-puppet-labs-package-repositories) to:

-1. Enable the Puppet Collection 1 repository.
+* Enable the Puppet Collection 1 repository.
-2. Disable any older repositories.
+* Disable any older repositories.
-3. Install the `puppetserver` package.
+* Install the `puppetserver` package.

-**Don't start the `puppetserver` service yet!** There's a few other things you should do first.
+Even after you've installed the package, **don't start the `puppetserver` service yet!** There's a few other things you should do first.

 ### Get Familiar with the New Binary Locations

-All Puppet binaries are now at `/opt/puppetlabs/bin`, which isn't in your system's `PATH` by default.
+In Puppet 4, we [moved][] binaries are now at `/opt/puppetlabs/bin`, which isn't in your system's `PATH` by default.
 You should either:

-* Add it to your `PATH` however you prefer.
+* Add `/opt/puppetlabs/bin` to your `PATH` environment variable.
+There's lots of ways to accomplish this---do whatever works best for you.
-[//]: # (Revise)
-* Symlink all the binaries you use into some directory in your path.
+* Symlink all the binaries you use into a directory in your path.
 * Use the full path to run all Puppet commands (e.g. `/opt/puppetlabs/bin/puppet agent --test`).

 ### Reconcile `puppet.conf`

-We also moved `puppet.conf` to `/etc/puppetlabs/puppet/puppet.conf`, changed a lot of defaults, ad removed many settings.
+We also moved [`puppet.conf`][] to `/etc/puppetlabs/puppet/puppet.conf`, changed a lot of defaults, and removed many settings.

-If you're upgrading a node, open the new, relocated `puppet.conf`, compare it to your old `puppet.conf` (probably at `/etc/puppet/puppet.conf`), and copy the modified settings you actually care about.

-[//]: # (Windows?)
+If you're upgrading Puppet Server:

+* Open the new, relocated `puppet.conf`.
+* Compare it to your old `puppet.conf`, probably at `/etc/puppet/puppet.conf`.
+* Copy the modified settings you need to keep.

-If this is a new node, look at the list of important settings (link) for stuff you might want to set now.
+If this is a new node, look at the [list of important settings](./config_important_settings.html#settings-for-puppet-master-servers) for stuff you might want to set now.
+If you enabled the [future parser](/puppet/latest/reference/experiments_future.html), you can remove the now-unused [`parser`](/puppet/3.8/reference/config_file_environment.html#parser) setting.

-[//]: # (Why do we care about new nodes in an upgrade guide?
-If this is a new node, why install Puppet 3 and upgrade to Puppet 4?)

 ### Reconcile `auth.conf`

-[//]: # (pasting in stuff from Puppet Server compatibility docs; modify if you need to.
-Also, note that the location changed: it's /etc/puppetlabs/puppet/auth.conf now, and was probably /etc/puppet/auth.conf before.)

-[ca.conf]: /puppetserver/2.1/configuration.html#caconf
-[auth.conf]: ./config_file_auth.html

 Puppet 4 uses different HTTPS URLs to fetch configurations.
-Any rules in `auth.conf` that match Puppet 3-style URLs will have _no effect._ (For more details, see the [Puppet Server compatibility docs]().
+Any rules in `auth.conf` that match Puppet 3-style URLs will have _no effect_.
+For more details, see the [Puppet Server compatibility documentation][].

-[//]: # (Revise)

-This means you must:
+You must:

-* Find any _custom_ rules you've added to your old [`auth.conf`][auth.conf] file.
+* Transfer and modify [any _custom_ rules](/puppetserver/latest/compatibility_with_puppet_agent.html#transfer-and-modify-custom-authconf-rules) you've added to your old [`auth.conf`][auth.conf] file.
 (Don't worry about default rules.)
 * Change each `path` to use Puppet 4 URLs.
     * Add `/puppet/v3` to the beginning of most paths.
     * The `certificate_status` endpoint ignores `auth.conf`.
 Configure access in Puppet Server's [`ca.conf`][ca.conf] file.